Henry J. Crocker: Career

 In 1879 he started work with Sisson, Wallace & Co., beginning a successful business career that lead to directorships of numerous firms and the acquisition of great wealth.
 He was President of the Central Gaslight Company and a Director of the San Francisco Stockyards.
 He and his wife, Mary Ives Crocker, owned large estates in California including a winery.

 In 1898, Crocker was one of the founders of The West Side Flume & Lumber Company.

 Crocker was President of the American National Bank and the Refining and Producing Oil Company of San Francisco.
-Crocker sued his cousin William Henry in 1902, alleging that William and William's brother-in-law, Prince Andre Poniatowski, had fraudulently acquired Henry's interests in the Pacific Coast Jockey Club and the Western Turf Association.
+Crocker sued his cousin William Henry in 1902, alleging that William and William's brother-in-law, Prince André Poniatowski, had fraudulently acquired Henry's interests in the Pacific Coast Jockey Club and the Western Turf Association.
 Crocker brought a separate suit against Poniatowski in October.
 The suit between the Crocker cousins was dismissed in November.
 However, in apparent retaliation, William and Poniatowski forced him out of the board of directors of the Sierra Railway Company in April 1903.

 Politics

-In 1903 he stood for the office of Mayor of San Francisco, but was unsuccessful.
+In 1903, he stood for the office of Mayor of San Francisco, but was unsuccessful.
 Crocker, a Republican, was selected to run in September and was leading the race in the weeks leading up to the November election.
 In public appearances, Crocker was greeted by adoring crowds, giving him confidence he would defeat incumbent Mayor Eugene Schmitz of the Union Labor Party.
 Crocker's popularity was demonstrated in the days before the election, with a parade that attracted thousands and numerous endorsements from union labor officials and local businessmen.
 When Schmitz was re-elected, the San Francisco Call blamed the unsuccessful campaign of Democrat Franklin K. Lane for splitting the anti-Schmitz vote.

 Following the 1906 San Francisco earthquake, Crocker was named to the Committee of Fifty, a group of prominent citizens formed by Mayor Schmitz to deal with the crisis.